-judgement is used in classifying loan and their business models.
-We have also verified the methodology and applying appropriate adopted for computation of ECL ('ECL Model') that addresses measurement principles.
-ECL on such policies approved by the Board of Directors, procedures and controls loan assets measured at amortised cost for assessing and measuring credit risk on all lending exposures is a critical estimate involving greater measured at amortised cost.
-Additionally, we have confirmed that level of management judgement. adjustments to the output of the ECL Model are consistent with the As part of our risk assessment, we documented rationale and basis for such adjustments and that the determined that the ECL on such loan amount of adjustments has been approved by the Audit Committee of assets has a high degree of estimation the Board of Directors.
-Our audit procedures related to the allowance uncertainty, with a potential range of for ECL included the following, among others:
+We have examined the policies approved by the Board of Directors of the Company that articulate the objectives of managing each portfolio and their business models.
+We have also verified the methodology adopted for computation of ECL ('ECL Model') that addresses policies approved by the Board of Directors, procedures and controls for assessing and measuring credit risk on all lending exposures measured at amortised cost.
+Additionally, we have confirmed that adjustments to the output of the ECL Model are consistent with the documented rationale and basis for such adjustments and that the amount of adjustments has been approved by the Audit Committee of the Board of Directors.
+Our audit procedures related to the allowance for ECL included the following, among others: